 Cluster if equal: binding candidates must have equal cluster values.

-Cluster if equal: binding candidates must have unequal cluster values.
+Cluster if different: binding candidates must have different cluster values.

 Bind All: all particles will be bound, ignoring their relationships.

 Bind siblings: only sibling particles will be bound to each other.

 Bind non-siblings: only non-siblings will be bound to each other.

 Bind to siblings: controls whether sibling particles will be bound to each other.

 Proximity: controls the sibling adjacency level that will be used during the bind operation.

 Two particles are considered siblings if they were spawned from the same parent particle.
 Two particles are considered adjacent siblings if they were spawned in order, one immediately before or after the other.